 Our skin is our bodies’ protection from the constant onslaught of the outside world.
 It’s our first line of defense.
 That’s why it so clearly shows our age.
 It’s the organ that collects the brunt of the damage to protect our internal organs.
 That being said, we need it to be as healthy as possible to continue to protect us.
 What good is a wall to protect us from a hail of bullets if it is riddled with bullet holes?

-Vitamin C for skin care has gotten a lot of attention due to the relatively high concentration of Vitamin C in the skin and the direct effects that a Vitamin C deficiency has on your skin.
+Vitamin C has gotten a lot of attention due to the relatively high concentration of Vitamin C in the skin and the direct effects that a Vitamin C deficiency has on your skin.
 Wounds that don’t heal and subcutaneous bleeding are known results of Vitamin C deficiency and scientists theorize that lesser versions of these symptoms are present in people who have sub-optimal levels of Vitamin C.

 Functions of Vitamin C for Skin